hadipourh/AES-VHDL/README.md

 There are simple VHDL implementations of AES-128 encryption, and decryption algorithms, in this repository.
 This is actually my first experience in VHDL implementation!

 ## What is AES?
-There might be a few people who deal with computers, and hardwares, but have not heared the name of AES, which is a famous symmetric block cipher.
+There might be a few people who deal with computers, and hardware, but have not heard the name of AES, which is a famous symmetric block cipher.
 If you have not knew this algorithm yet, [1] is a good reference, to understand how this algorithm works.
 This implementation is also based on [1].

 ## Pipelined VS Loop Unrolled
 Two famous kinds of hardware implementation techniques, are pipelining, and loop-unrolling techniques.
 In pipelining, registers are inserted between each combinational processing element, so that each input data block can be processed simultaneously in each processing element.
 An overview of a pipelined implementation of AES encryption algorithm is depicted in the following shape, where the round-i depicts the i'th round of AES encryption algorithm.